1921 in baseball: National League final standings

+Negro Leagues final standings

-Negro leagues final standings
+All Negro leagues standings below are per Seamheads.

 Negro National League final standings

 This was the second overall season of the first Negro National League.
 Chicago repeated as pennant champion.

+West (independent teams) final standings

+A loose confederation of teams were gathered in the West which were not in the Negro National League.
+These teams did not organize a formal league.

 East (independent teams) final standings

-A loose confederation of teams were gathered in the East to compete with the West, however East teams did not organize a formal league as the West did.
+A loose confederation of teams was gathered in the East to compete with the West, however East teams did not organize a formal league as the West did.

 Playoffs

 Chicago, the best team of the "West" and Hilldale, the best team of the "East Coast", engaged in a "postseason series" that was played over eleven days in three states (Pennsylvania, Delaware, New Jersey).
 It was the first postseason series between two Negro league teams in eight years and it would be the first of six held in the 1920s.
-Hilldale won three games to Chicago winning two while Game 4 ended in tie.
+Hilldale won three games against Chicago winning two while Game 4 ended in a tie.